lightsaft/lightsaft.github.io/_posts/2020-11-11-LaSAFT-marp.md

 - Originally proposed for ***Medical Image Segmentation***
   - can be also viewed as an Image-to-Image Translation
+  - The original U-Net is fully *2-d convolutional*

 ---

+## 2.1.
+Review: U-Net for Spectrogram-based Source Separation

 - Audio Equalizer - Eliminate signals with unwanted frequencies
 ![](assets/imgs/eq.png)